Brahim-Amrouche/Valorant-Website/README.md

 ## For Better Execution

-1. Use VS code LIVE SERVER extension to execute the html page , as there still seems to be some view related problems , to be patched soon .
+1. Use VS code LIVE SERVER extension to execute the html page , as there still seems to be some view inconsisentcy problems , to be patched soon .

+2. for now it is only medium to large viewport ready